 Anti-Racism and Civic Courage Training: A CERV EQUAL PROJECT

-To promote equality and to fight against racism, xenophobia and discrimination, the project “Anti-Racism and Civic Courage Training” (ACCT) uses comprehensive and intersectional approach and specific actions to prevent and fight against intolerance, racism, xenophobia, and discrimination.
-ACCT brings together civil society organisations, activists and community leaders in training activities that establish contact between groups affected to a different degree to alleviate and prevent racism and xenophobia in rural communities.
+To promote equality and to fight against racism, xenophobia and discrimination, the project “Anti-Racism and Civic Courage Training” (ACCT) uses comprehensive and intersectional approach to develop both an online and offline curriculum as educational tools to arm participants to fight against intolerance, racism, xenophobia, and discrimination and promote civic courage.
+We develop these trainings by exchanging methodologies and developing them together.
+ACCT brings together civil society organisations, activists and community leaders in these training activities throughout 5 countries that establish contact between groups affected to a different degree to train them on antiracism and civic courage in both urban and rural communities.

 Scroll to Top